1. Video is king

 Although both good audio and Picture quality is preferable, studies show that audiences are far more tolerant to substandard picture quality than they are to poor audio quality.
 You can have a lovely looking explainer video but if you then get Dianne from accounts to record the audio on her smart phone, you may well lose a lot of your audience before the point has been made due to substandard audio quality.
 You wouldn’t get a non-professional plumber in using tools from the pound shop, don’t get a non-professional voice artist in who is recording on a smartphone in an echoey, untreated space.
 Going down this route means you run the risk of your audience switching off before your point has been made.

-A pro voice talent is committed and in it for the long term.
+It takes a good 3 to 4 years of hard graft to start getting a consistent income from voice over work.
+A professional voice talent is committed and in it for the long term.
 If you want your brand and your message to remain constant, you may want to think about using the same voice or small pool of voices for your video marketing so that your customers receive consistency in your message.
 A pro voice artist will be invested in building a mutually beneficial long-standing relationship with you, your company and your brand, and you will be able to count on them to deliver when you need them to, time and again.
 It is their career and they take it seriously.

 5. It’s just less hassle for you!